ndrezn/nathandrezner.com/_posts/2023-04-24-wikipedia-transit.md

 title: Depths of Wikipedia & transit syntax
 ---

-I had a ton of fun this weekend joining Annie Rauwerda (aka [@depthsofwikipedia](https://www.instagram.com/depthsofwikipedia/)) as a guest for the Montréal stop of her live tour.
+_Updated May 17, 2023_: I had a ton of fun this weekend joining Annie Rauwerda (aka [@depthsofwikipedia](https://www.instagram.com/depthsofwikipedia/)) as a guest for the Montréal stop of her live tour.
 I spoke a bit about my work on local Wikipedia -- like the article on [Snow removal in Montreal](https://en.wikipedia.org/wiki/Snow_removal_in_Montreal) and the [Montreal Metro route diagram](https://en.wikipedia.org/wiki/Template:Montreal_Metro_route_diagram) (and my [brush with craziness](/2022/01/19/nfts-wikipedia.html) by means of art and NFTs last year).

 It was a ton of fun!
 Annie's show is fantastic: It covers some of the wackiest Wikipedia articles rapid-fire (and has the best parody of "We Didn't Start a Fire" I've heard).
 Thank you to Annie for the invite!
 And of course for anyone who hasn't seen Annie's work, make sure to go follow Depths of Wikipedia on all the social medias.
 It's a wonderful account.